nrossTCNJ/FreeRTOS-Command-Shell/README.md

 **Card UID read debouncing:** Software initally read multiple card scans every time a card was held to the MFRC522.
 Debouncing was introduced with `HAL_GetTick()` such that a scan is only read when enough time has passed from the last read.

+A full lab-style writeup of the development process, including every project leading up to this one, is available [here]("Free RTOS Command Shell.pdf")

 ---

 ## File Structure